morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-the-first-qa.markdown

 I'm a software tester and I've recently joined <a href="https://fiit.tv" rel="nofollow">Fiit</a> --- the third VC backed startup in my career.
 For the first time, however, I am the only QA in the company.

-Before I started at Fiit, I had worked for two established startups, <a href="https://getbase.com" rel="nofollow">Base</a> and <a href="https://onfido.com" rel="nofollow">Onfido</a>, with engineering teams between 50 and 100 people.
+Before I started at Fiit, I had worked for two established startups, <a href="https://getbase.com" rel="nofollow">Base</a> (acquired by Zendesk in 2018) and <a href="https://onfido.com" rel="nofollow">Onfido</a>, with engineering teams between 50 and 100 people.
 In each case, the QA team was already in place.

 This time the game was different.
 There was nothing in place --- it was a blank page.
 That meant no boundaries, but no safety net, too.
-At the same time, being the first one in a role was the most exciting thing.
+At the same time, being the first one in a role was a super exciting thing.

 But let me start from the beginning.

-## **Before I even joined**
+## **Preparing for the QA Lead role**

 Back in my previous job at Onfido, I was doing just fine.
 In fact, I wasn't really looking for a new job.

 My role was wide --- I led the QA process in an SDK team across Android, iOS and Web platforms.
-I switched between high level thinking about QA strategy, exploratory testing and automation.
-It was challenging and it was fun.
+I switched between high-level thinking about the QA strategy, exploratory testing and automation.
+It was challenging but it was fun.

 However, as I was getting more confident in my role, the ambition for having more responsibility started blooming inside me.
-At some point, I realised I wanted to lead the QA process on a company level.
-It was definitely out of my comfort zone but I knew it was the only way forward.
+At some point, I realised I wanted to lead the QA process at a company level.
+It was definitely out of my comfort zone but I knew it was the only way to go.

 I understood that I had to start getting ready and all I could do was to prepare and wait for an opportunity to come either from the inside or the outside.

 And I was right.

-Couple months later, the opportunity to take over a QA Lead role at Fiit revealed itself.
+A couple months later, the opportunity to take over the QA Lead role at Fiit revealed itself.
 And I took the chance.

-It turned out that the key to that success was preparation.
-That's why in the first part of this story I wrote about [how to prepare for a leadership role]({{ site.baseurl }}/blog/how-to-prepare-for-a-leadership-role/).
+It turned out that the key to that success was good preparation.
+You can read about my methods in the first part of this story where I tell you [how to prepare for a QA Lead role]({{ site.baseurl }}/blog/how-to-prepare-for-a-qa-lead-role/).

 ## **Doing it wrong on the first day**

-Fast forward few months and I was starting a new job.
+Fast forward a few months and I was starting a new job.

 Even though I've worked for 4 companies, I've always made the same mistake on the first day.
 I rushed to get my head around literally everything at once, which --- in effect --- got me quite stressed.